qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Here the comma in the right-hand side is not the sequencing operator of C. Rather, it serves to deﬁne an expression, or tuple, consisting of multiple r-values.
 The comma operator on the left-hand side produces a tuple of l-values.
 The effect of the assignment is to copy c into a and d into b.4 ■ While we could just as easily have written EXAMPLE 6.26

 Advantages of multiway assignment

+4 The syntax shown here is for Perl, Python, and Ruby.
+Clu uses := for assignment.
+ML requires parentheses around each tuple.

 a = c; b = d;